Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

 \end{remark}

 \begin{remark}[Computation] Although summing over all permutations can lead to an impractical computational burden, the computational cost can be lowered to practical levels.
 First, the likelihood factorizes based on the components of $W$, whose size can be much smaller (classrooms, villages, connected components of friends, etc.).
-Second, permutations are based on the number of adopters, rather than the size of the network.
-Hence, the complexity of permutations is substantially reduced, especially if partial information about the ordering is available.
+Second, permutations are based on the number of adopters, rather than the size of each component of the network.
+Hence, the complexity of permutations is substantially reduced, especially when partial information about the ordering is available.

 Finally, approximations can further reduce the number of permutations.
 In particular, the average over permutations can be estimated by a random sample of permutations by the law of large numbers.
-The likelihood, score, and Hessian can all be approximated using this technique. \end{remark}
+The likelihood, score, and Hessian can all be approximated using this technique.